A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-Say that there are $r$ $\circ$-decorated double rises in the first piece.
-Since the first vertical step is not decorated, deleting the first edge from a piece of a Dyck path which touches the diagonal after $a+r+1$ steps, the rise-touch composition will be a composition $\gamma$ of size $a$ and deleting the first vertical step has the effect of removing $a$ cells contributing to the area (one for each peak or non-decorated double rise row in the first piece of the Dyck path), so $\area_\circ(D) = \area_\circ(D') + a$.
+Say that there are $r$ $\circ$-decorated rises in the first piece.
+Since the first vertical step is not decorated, after deleting the first edge from a piece of a Dyck path which touches the diagonal after $a+r+1$ steps, the rise-touch composition will be a composition $\gamma$ of size $a$ and deleting the first vertical step has the effect of removing $a$ cells contributing to the area (one for each peak or non-decorated rise row in the first piece of the Dyck path), so $\area_\circ(D) = \area_\circ(D') + a$.
 Moreover since there is one diagonal inversion of the form $(1,j)$ for each $j>1$ with $a_j(D)=0$, then $b_n(D) = \ell(\beta)$ (where $n$ is equal to the length of $D$) and $\dinv_\circ(D) = \dinv_\circ(D') + \ell(\beta)$.

 \begin{example} Consider the first part of the Dyck path being the following piece of length 8.
-The first part of the rise-touch composition of this Dyck path will be $8$ minus the number of double rises which are $\circ$-decorated in this piece (in this case there are $2$).
+The first part of the rise-touch composition of this Dyck path will be $8$ minus the number of rises which are $\circ$-decorated in this piece (in this case there are $2$).

 We consider this example to see how the rise-touch composition and $\circ$-area is affected by deleting the first vertical step and last horizontal step and ensure that the definitions are clear to this point.
-Since the $\circ$-decorations are in rows $2$ and $6$ are $\circ$-decorated then this implies that the $\circ$-area contribution from this first piece is $9$ and length of the first step of the rise-touch composition is $6$.
+Since the $\circ$-decorations are in rows $2$ and $6$, the $\circ$-area contribution from this first piece is $9$ and length of the first entry of the rise-touch composition is $6$.
 Deleting the first vertical and last horizontal step then the rise-touch composition will have contribition $(3,2)$ and the $\circ$-area statistic will contribute $4 = 9-(6-1)$ from this piece. \end{example}